15 Strategies for an Effective Recruitment Process

 15. Review Recruitment Data

-Your work isn’t over yet!
-Review your recruitment data to continually improve and refine the process.
 Invest in a comprehensive data analytics system to understand how your recruitment process is performing, including:

-Full life cycle recruiting refers to the entire end-to-end process of finding, screening, hiring, and onboarding new employees.
+Full lifecycle recruiting refers to the entire end-to-end process of finding, screening, hiring, and onboarding new employees.

+It’s not just about finding a great candidate.
+The hiring process continues even after you’ve interviewed or made an offer.
 Full life cycle recruiting is typically broken into six steps, each of which moves the company closer to finding the best candidate for the job:

-3. Screening: Reviewing resumes, conducting phone screens
+- Screening: Reviewing resumes and conducting phone screens

-4. Selecting: Conducting interviews, evaluating candidates
+- Selecting: Conducting interviews and evaluating candidates

-6. Onboarding: Welcoming, training, and integrating new hires
+- Onboarding: Welcoming, training, and integrating new hires